 Insights Article

-• 6 min reading
+• 4 min reading

-<span id="hs_cos_wrapper_name" class="hs_cos_wrapper hs_cos_wrapper_meta_field hs_cos_wrapper_type_text" style="" data-hs-cos-general-type="meta_field" data-hs-cos-type="text" >It's important to think circularly – everything we build won't be there forever</span>
+<span id="hs_cos_wrapper_name" class="hs_cos_wrapper hs_cos_wrapper_meta_field hs_cos_wrapper_type_text" style="" data-hs-cos-general-type="meta_field" data-hs-cos-type="text" >Why it's important to think circularly when building</span>

 As planning and geodata manager in Solna city, Alexander Fagerlund leads the municipality’s planning architects to develop detailed items for urban development.

-What are key factors for people to thrive in future buildings, when cities are densified as Solna does now?
+We asked: What are key factors for people to thrive in future buildings, when cities are densified as Solna does now?

-I think people who live in a built-up area do it primarily for accessibility for good service, so it’s essential.
+Fagerlund replied: I think people who live in a built-up area do it primarily for accessibility for good service, so it’s essential.
 But, on the other hand, the car should also not feel over-prioritized and take up too much space from pedestrians and cyclists.
 If you look at Stockholm’s inner city, it is easy to understand – the streets that are most attractive to move along some pedestrians and stop at and, for example, sit on an outdoor terrace, are rarely the busiest streets.

-Alexander Fagerlund also highlights the importance of proximity to green areas and the opportunity to practice physical activity:
+He also highlights the importance of proximity to green areas and the opportunity to practice physical activity:

 There must also be good access to recreation.
 In Solna, Hagaparken plays a significant role, but it is also important to have smaller local parks.
 Another important thing is that there should be opportunities for children to practice sports.
 To densify a city is to put a fermented puzzle.

-Can you give an example of a project that you think represents the vision to build Solna together and make the city more vibrant?
+We asked: Can you give an example of a project that you think represents the vision to build Solna together and make the city more vibrant?

-Today, there are a lot of traffic routes in Solna because that’s what the ideal looked like when the city was built in the 50s and 60s.
+Fagerlund replied: Today, there are a lot of traffic routes in Solna because that’s what the ideal looked like when the city was built in the 50s and 60s.
 But we don’t want the streets just to be transport routes, they should be nice to walk on.
 The best example of how we work with it is Solnavägen between Frösundaleden and Karolinska Hospital.
-It has been a flat motor trail but ska becomes a nice city street that you want to walk and cycle on.
+It has been a flat motor trail but becomes a nice city street that you want to walk and cycle on.
 To achieve this, we reduce traffic speed and build areas along the road with housing, operations and services.

 Flexibility and sustainability in future urban development